 Hiram students also have access to medical professionals at internationally renowned hospital systems.
 This level of exposure to the application of medical sciences is a distinctive feature of Hiram's biomedical humanities program and it gives our students an understanding of day-to-day working environments that is difficult to match on an undergraduate level.

-- Jay Baruch: ‘Creativity in the Clinic’ – April 19 The Center for Literature and Medicine will present…
+- Careers in Healthcare – Jan.
+23 The Center for Literature and Medicine will host…

-- Careers in Healthcare Series – March 26 The Center for Literature and Medicine will present…
+- Lecture by Jack Coulehan – Dec.
+10 The Center for Literature and Medicine will present…

 For advising and more information, please contact:

 Michael Blackie, Interim Co-Chair of Biomedical Humanities and Interim Co-Director of the Center for Literature and Medicine